 \begin{lem} The special closure $\langle W \rangle_{\textnormal{s}}$ is the unique irreducible component of intersections of components of $\Phi_S^{-1} (\varphi(\Gamma_W \backslash \cD_W^+))$ containing $W$. \end{lem}

 The description of the weakly special closure $\langle W \rangle_{\ws}$ is a bit more involved but similar to the one obtained by Moonen \cite[Section 3]{Moo} in the case of Shimura varieties.
-Let $n:W^\norm \lo W$ be the normalization of $W$.
-The restriction to the smooth locus $W^{\norm,0}$ of $W^\norm$ of the local system $n^*\VV$ is a $\ZZ$VHS with generic Mumford-Tate group $\G_W$.
-Let be its period map, hence we have a commutative diagram
+Let $n:W^\norm \to W$ be the normalisation of $W$.
+Let be the period map for $n^*\VV$.
+Hence we have a commutative diagram